 Cracking the Code Challenge 2: Games Design challenges students aged 11 - 14 to design their own online game by applying their creativity, use of maths and collaborative problem solving skills.
 The winning team will be selected in June 2019 and will have their game created online.

 Schools can register for the competition and their free 10 week membership to Mangahigh now through the competition page.
+(Please not that this competition has now closed.)

 Why should schools take part?